 ´Why is a pretty girl like you without a boyfriend?´, he asked grimacingly at her.

-Startled by such a direction question, she had no answer for him.
-Soon enough, he dashed into the library while she darted off to her classroom.
-The next day, she walked into the class, in an emerald green and turmeric yellow salwar kameez, her eyes lined with a thick layer of smudged kohl, and her long hair loosely tied in a braid.
-He watched her attentively as she took her place amongst her girlfriends.
-And waited patiently to listen to her voice during the mandatory attendance call.
+Startled by such a direction question, she had no ready answer to give him.
+The next day, he couldn´t take his eyes off her as she walked into the class, in an emerald green salwar kameez, her coy eyes lined with a thick layer of smudged kohl, and her long hair loosely tied in a side braid.
+He watched her attentively as she took her place amongst her girlfriends and waited patiently to listen to her voice during the mandatory attendance call.

 His heart skipped a beat.
 Like everyday….every single time he heard her voice confirming her majestic presence in the room.
-He looked forward to this moment every previous night.
-He was fatally attracted to her and it was time to begin the wooing game.
+He was fatally attracted to her and it was time to begin the chase.
 He started to get closer to her and make small conversations.
 Mostly teasing ones!
 To break the ice and get her to see the funny side of him!
-It was working as per the plan.
 Haima started thinking of Shami more often, even missing his presence while she was back in her room.
 She never felt like this way before for him..or for any other boy for that matter.
-She wanted to be with him all the time and listen to his random nothings and laugh with him all day.
-And night long!
+She wanted to be with him all the time and listen to his random nothings and laugh with him all day long!

 What started as a sweet casual flanter, slowly rolled into a warm budding romance and finally snowballing into a passionate obsession and madness.
-Indeed, when love is not madness, it is not love.
+Indeed, when there is no madness, it is not love.
 Together, they flouted every college rule in the book for the grand cause of love.
-He stealthily climbed up the pipes of the girls hostel and sneaked into her room way past midnight.
+He stealthily climbed up the girl´s hostel and sneaked into her room way past midnight.
 If he was fire, she was ice.
 She matched his audaciousness by cracking the security code and breaking into the boy´s hostel without falling under anyone´s notice.

 He kissed her passionately and couldn’t stop.
 As she gently released herself from his warm embrace, she took him by the hand and guided him to a quiet spot under one of the many Himalayan Cedar trees.